Galooshi/import-js/README.md

 ## Configuration

-Create a file called `.importjs.json` in the root folder of your project to configure ImportJS.
+ImportJS can be configured through a JSON file (`.importjs.json`) or a JavaScript file (`.importjs.js`).
+Save the configuration file in the root folder of your project.

 The following configuration options can be used.

 - [`lookupPaths`](#lookuppaths)
 - [`excludes`](#excludes)